-- Responsibilities and staff - overall management of the activities of the theme (coordination, quality control, reporting, finances, 0 dissemination, etc.) - primary contact for the Board and Office of KfC for all strategic activities related to the theme 0 - staff involved (all Deltares): 0 - theme leader: prof. ir.
+- Responsibilities and staff - overall management of the activities of the theme (coordination, quality control, reporting, finances, dissemination, etc.) - o primary contact for the Board and Office of KfC for all strategic activities related to the theme - staff involved (all Deltares): - theme leader: prof. ir.
 Eelco van Beek, supported by a deputy - deputy theme leader: dr. ir.
-Ad Jeuken - supporting staff: Nicole de Jong-Kolleman - communication officer: Margriet Roukema - administrative officer: Frits de Graaf - Activities - o representation of theme in various internal and external contacts and events - review of the progress of the various WP's in relation to the aim and research questions at theme 0 level (see Section 3A1) and the overall planning - approval subsidy invoices of partners 0 - compilation and final editing of progress reports to the Board, including a synthesis at theme level 0 - organisation of theme-level dissemination activities, including web-site 0 - support of WP coordinators and project leaders 0 - stimulation and support of WP's in their dissemination activities 0 - Time allocation for this management task: see under 6E2.
+Ad Jeuken - supporting staff: Nicole de Jong-Kolleman - communication officer: Margriet Roukema - administrative officer: Frits de Graaf - Activities - o representation of theme in various internal and external contacts and events - review of the progress of the various WP's in relation to the aim and research questions at theme level (see Section 3A1) and the overall planning - o approval subsidy invoices of partners - o compilation and final editing of progress reports to the Board, including a synthesis at theme level - o organisation of theme-level dissemination activities, including web-site - support of WP coordinators and project leaders - o stimulation and support of WP's in their dissemination activities - Time allocation for this management task: see under 6E2.